 Empowering African Youth Through Faith, Leadership & Innovation

-ICY Africa is a network of youth organizations and individuals committed to seeing young people in Africa grow in integrity based on faith, leadership, and practical skills in entrepreneurship and community engagement, aligned with UN Sustainable Development Goals.
+ICY Africa is a network of youth organisations and individuals committed to evangelising and empowering young people across Africa through Bible-based outreach, discipleship, and leadership development.
+The movement nurtures integrity, faith-driven leadership, and practical skills in entrepreneurship and community engagement, all aligned with the United Nations Sustainable Development Goals (SDGs)

 Started with 20 young people in Kibera, Nairobi